-Once you have established your partnership, you should proceed to complete the Proposals set out in Appendix 2.
-Submissions must be received by the PMU by January 9, 2012.
+Once you have established your partnership, you should proceed to complete the Call for Proposals set out in Appendix 2.
+Submissions must be received by the PMU, or one of the offices noted in the Invitation to submit, by 5.00pm on Friday 24th August

-Before you start to fill in the application form please go through Sections 2 to 6 of this document and the Selection Criteria and Weightings provided in Appendix 3 to ensure that you know all the requirements expected by PPAP.
-Both Lead and Co- partner organisations must agree to the content of the application.
+Before you start to fill in the application form please go through Sections 2 to 5 of this document and the Selection Criteria and Weightings provided in Appendix 3 to ensure that you know all the requirements expected by PPAP.
+Both Lead and Co-partner organisations must agree to the content of the application.

-Ordinarily the lead organisation will submit the application.
+Ordinarily the lead organization (Lead Partner) will submit the application.
 If you are not a lead organisation as per the eligibility criteria in Section 3.1 then you need to find a partner who is eligible.

-The lead organisation should prepare the project proposal with the full involvement of any partner organisations.
-Completed Proposals should be sent to the Coffee PPAP PMU in hard copy (with accompanying soft copy on CD or flash drive) or by email attachment as a word document.
+The lead organisation should prepare the project proposal with the full involvement of all partner organizations.
+Completed Proposals should be sent to the Coffee PPAP PMU in hard copy (with accompanying soft copy on CD or flash drive) or by email attachment as a Word document.
 Give your application an appropriate name, reflecting the name of the partnership.

-A copy of the PPAP Grievance Procedure will be circulated together with these Guidelines.
+A copy of the PPAP Grievance Procedure in both English and Pidgin will be circulated together with these Guidelines.